CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

     <div class="caption">bent contact</div>
 </div>

-So you can enlage the photos to see what I'm talking about, but essentially the lightmeter is supposed to be activated when the shutter pushes down the silver tab so it comes into contact with the black prong.
-This wasn't happening soon enough, and I looked in vain for a way to adjust the contact.
+You can enlage the photos to see what I'm talking about, but essentially the lightmeter is supposed to be activated when the shutter pushes down the silver tab so it comes into contact with the black prong.
+This wasn't happening early enough en the downward motion of the shutter button, and I looked in vain for a way to adjust the height of the contact point.
 Finally, I yolo'd it and bent the underside of the shutter so it would push the silver tab down sooner.
-This worked, but it was a bit of a hack.
+This worked, but it was a bit of a hack and I would not recommend it.

 **Film Advance**

-The film advance is essentially the only part of the camera that actually needed to work for it to be usable.
-I had somehow overlooked that this was broken and didn't notice it until I had already fixed the lightmeter and rangefinder, had reassembled the camera, and was incredibly excited to go use it.
+With the rangefinder and lightmeter finally fixed, fully reassembled the camera, and incredibly excited to finally use it when I realized I had forgotten one small detail.
+The film advance, essentially the only part of the camera that *absolutely* needs to work, was broken.
+I had somehow overlooked that this fact and was crushed.

 Here's a [video of the broken mechanism](https://youtube.com/shorts/krAUxdH37fI).